raagapranitha/cmpe275-lab0.5/README.md

 * Build the pom.xml file by right clicking on it and run as Maven Build and give the name as "Test" at run configuration.
 * Then run the App.java file as Java Application to see the "Hello World" messages in command prompt from both CoolGreeter and WarmGreeter.
 * Currently it prints the greeter name as "Raaga" since the greeter name is set to "Raaga".
-* To change the name of the author go to src/main/java/com.raaga.cmpe275.GuiceHelloWorld/GreeterModule.java and change the bind annotatedWith "greeter" from "Raaga" to some other name.
+* To change the name of the author go to src/main/java/com.raaga.cmpe275.GuiceHelloWorld/GreeterModule.java and change the binding annotatedWith "greeter" from "Raaga" to some other name.